Xmuluneh/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-Read me on pointer arrya and string
+Read me on pointer array and string